When it comes to finding the best air purifier, there's often a lot to consider, and that's where we can help point you in the right direction.

 First off, you'll want to make sure its filtration performance is up there with the best.
-The clean air delivery rate or CADR can give you an idea of this.
-For reference, CADR is a measure of how quickly particles in the air are reduced in size and filtered.
-You can read more about CADR ratings right here.
+The clean air delivery rate (or CADR) can give you an idea of this, as it measures how quickly particles in the air are reduced in size and filtered.

-You'll also want to look at air purifiers which have a sensor that detects when the air quality isn't so great and ideally switches itself on too.
-It also doesn't go amiss if the air purifier lets you know when it needs its filter changing, too.
+You'll also want to look at air purifiers that have a sensor that detects when the air quality isn't great and ideally switches itself on too.
+It also doesn't go amiss if the air purifier lets you know when it needs its filter changing.

-Finally, ideally, the best air purifier is fairly quiet when running.
-This isn't essential but can help if you find yourself having it on while you sleep.
+Finally, ideally, the best air purifier should be fairly quiet when running.
+This isn't essential but can help if you want it on while you sleep.

 We've listed what we think are some of the best air purifiers based on specs, general reviews, and features they offer that we think make them stand out from the crowd, plus answered some of your most frequently asked questions too.